 Read additional state-specific rules concerning driving hours and fatigue management at the National Heavy Vehicle Regulator website.

-Get Training, Support and Guidance at Chris Shilling Transport Training
+Get training, support and guidance at CS Transport Training

 We are backed by 30 years of experience in the transport industry, covering a wide area of services in Newcastle, Central Coast, Mid North Coast, Port Stephens, and Hunter Valley.
 Get the training, support, and guidance from our trainer so you can get accredited fast and acquire that licence you need without much hassle.